-Believing that librarianship is tremendously grounded in fostering community partnerships and collaborations, he has served on advisory boards/expert panels for the New Media Consortium Horizon Project documenting global educational technology trends and challenges since 2010; remains active locally and nationally in the Association for Talent Development (formerly the American Society for Training & Development); and facilitates conversations on a variety of training-teaching-learning endeavors onsite in conferences and online through a variety of learning sessions including asynchronous courses.
-His most recent work remains focused on connected learning, connectivist MOOCs (massive open online courses), and building sustainable onsite and online communities and partnerships.
-He blogs at http://buildingcreativebridges.wordpress.com and can be reached at firstname.lastname@example.org.
+Believing that librarianship is tremendously grounded in fostering community partnerships and collaborations, he has served on advisory boards/expert panels for the New Media Consortium Horizon Project documenting global educational technology trends and challenges since 2010; remains active locally and nationally in the Association for Talent Development, formerly the American Society for Training and Development; and facilitates conversations on a variety of training-teaching-learning endeavors onsite in conferences and online through a variety of learning sessions including asynchronous courses.
+His most recent work remains focused on connected learning, connectivist MOOCs and building sustainable onsite and online communities and partnerships.
+He blogs at http://buildingcreativebridges.wordpress.com and can be reached via email at email@example.com.